 Sashimi is a Japanese dish consisting of thinly-sliced pieces of raw fish.
-It can be eaten on its own, with soy sauce and wasabi or dressed with a marinade or sauce.
+It can be eaten on its own, with soy sauce and wasabi, or dressed with a marinade or sauce.

-In order to make a vegan sashimi without the fish, we’re substituting raw fish with ripe, Fresh California Avocados.
+In order to make vegan sashimi without the fish, we’re substituting raw fish with ripe, Fresh California Avocados.
 The rich, creamy texture of California Avocados stands in for the richness in many types of sashimi.
-This dish is paired with a zesty soy vinaigrette and peppers for spice, making it the perfect bite.

 • Tamari.
-You can also use soy sauce, if not gluten free, or another soy sauce alternative like liquid aminos.
+You can also use soy sauce, if not gluten-free, or another soy sauce alternative like liquid aminos.

 • Toasted Sesame Oil.
 This adds such a rich flavour to our vinaigrette.
 Be sure to use toasted!